vyadh/nutest/README.md

 - Before all and after all
 - Emit non-zero exit code when a test fails to make this suitable for CI.
-- Filter tests by:
-  - Name
-  - Pattern
+- Suite/test exclusions
-- Filter files by:
-  - File stem pattern to allow running tests in any file not just test ones
+- File stem pattern for gobbing to allow running tests in any file not just test ones
-  - Files exclusions
 - Customise thread count
 - Ensure the two levels of parallelism is core friendly by default given subprocesses, but also allow max to help with I/O bound tests.
 - Show ignored tests in output